waltermity/llm-d-inference-scheduler/docs/architecture.md

 ## Overview

 **llm-d** is an extensible architecture designed to route inference requests efficiently across model-serving pods.
-A central component of this architecture is the **Inference Gateway**, which builds on the Kubernetes-native **Gateway API Inference Extension (GIE)** to enable scalable, flexible, and pluggable routing of requests.
+ A central component of this architecture is the **Inference Gateway**, which builds on the Kubernetes-native **Gateway API Inference Extension** to enable scalable, flexible, and pluggable routing of requests.

 The design enables: